 The Kapehu Retreat House is pure elegance.
 Though built in 2007, it gives you the feel of "old Hawaii," with echoes of a plantation manager's mansion: wainscot paneling, high ceilings, craftsman-style windows, marble and hardwood floors, marble bathrooms, copper railings on the grand veranda, and many exquisite architectural details.
 Though elegant, it feels homey and inviting.
-And expansive: every room has windows facing 2 or 3 directions, looking out on beautiful views all around and bringing the outdoors in.
+And expansive: every room has windows facing 2 or 3 directions, perfectly integrating the outdoor environment with the indoor environment.

 The large living room is octagonal in shape, with wrap-around windows displaying sweeping 180-degree views of the ocean and the lush Kapehu valley.
 There is a flat-screened TV on the wall not visible in this photo, connected to a satellite dish with more channels than you'll use.
 (But then, who goes to Hawaii to watch tv?)

 You can look out at the ocean as you prepare your meals in this sunny kitchen.
-There's plenty of counter space on the granite counter tops, and everything you need is provided: gas range, electric oven, microwave, coffee maker, toaster, large refrigerator (with ice maker and chilled water dispenser), blender, cookware, dishes, silverware, serving bowls, platters, etc.
+There's plenty of counter space on the granite counter tops, and everything you need is thoughfully provided: gas range, electric oven, microwave, coffee maker, toaster, large refrigerator (with ice maker), blender, cookware, rice cooker, dishes, silverware, serving bowls, platters, etc.

 The south-facing windows catch a corner of the "studio" bedroom as well as the eucalyptus forest that hides the house from the road.